SystolicAttention: Fusing FlashAttention within a Single Systolic Array: over

-Overall, each iteration takes only $2 \cdot N\_COLS + 3 \cdot N\_ROWS + 10$ cycles, meaning that on an $N \times N$ systolic array, it takes just $5N + 10$ cycles to process a $N \times N$ \FA{} tile.
-By contrast, on a naive $N \times N$ systolic array, the two independent matrix multiplications alone may require up to $8N-2$ cycles due to preloading and synchronization overheads discussed in Section~\ref{sec:systolic-array-intro}.
+Overall, with \SA{}, \MSAGA{} takes $5 N + 10$ cycles to process an $N \times N$ \FA{} tile.
+In contrast, on a naive $N \times N$ systolic array, the two independent matrix multiplications without any data reuse require up to $8N-2$ cycles due to preloading and input/output delaying overheads discussed in \autoref{sec:systolic-array-intro}.

-The re-scaling operation in Line~21 of Algorithm~\ref{alg:flash-attention} is only performed once per outer loop.
+The re-scaling operation in \autoref{line:re-scaling} of \autoref{alg:flash-attention} is only performed once per outer loop.
 It is executed using the accumulator after the second matrix multiplication completes.
-In our implementation, this re-scaling step takes $2N + 20$ cycles, which is negligible compared to the inner loop execution time.
+In our implementation, this re-scaling step takes $2N + 20$ cycles, negligible compared to the inner loop execution time.